-The library provides its students with various work and study spaces that are available on a first-come basis; two reading rooms with total 37 carrels, four group study rooms, study tables for groups and individuals some with computers and soft seating.
-Employees are allowed to clear tables that have not been used for more than an hour.
-An emphasis is placed on peace and quiet within the reading facilities, and on students being able to concentrate on their studies without the disturbance of phone calls and chatter.
+The library provides its students with various work and study spaces available on first-come: three reading rooms, four group study rooms, study tables for groups and individuals, some with computers and soft seating.
+Employees can clear tables that have not been used for over an hour.
+An emphasis is placed on peace and quiet within the reading facilities and on students concentrating on their studies without the disturbance of phone calls and chatter.

-Printing and copying facilities are in a printing room located outside the entrance to the library.
-There you can print and photocopy in color and black/white, as well as scan materials.
+Printing and copying facilities are in a printing room outside the library entrance.
+There, you can print and photocopy in colour and black/white, as well as scan materials.
 The printing room is open when the building is open.

 There are four group study rooms in the library, Ú106, Ú107, Ú108 and Ú109, and they are open while students have access to the library with their RU access cards.
-They are available on a "First come, first served" basis.
-The same rules apply in the rooms as in the library.
+A booking screen for reservations is in front of each room.

 The Library and Information Services at RU was formally opened in January of 1999 by then Minister of Education, Björn Bjarnason.
 From the beginning, the library directors have placed great emphasis on electronic resources and excellent services.
 In 2003 a European Documentation Centre (EDC) opened in the library.
 The Centre was based on an agreement between the Executive Board of the European Union and the European Law Institute at RU.
 From 2005, when RU and the Technical University of Iceland merged, the library operated in two locations.
 First, in Höfðabakki and Ofanleiti, but in spring 2010, in Ofanleiti and Nauthólsvík.
 The library is located in Uranus on the 1st floor in RU's building in Nauthólsvík.
 The first director of the library was Sólveig Þorsteinsdóttir who served as such from 1998 - July 2001.
 The second director was Guðrún Tryggvadóttir from 2001 - 2016.
 The third was Sara Stef.
 Hildardottir from 2016 - January 2022.
 Ragna Björk Kristjánsdóttir is the current director of the library since February 2022.